vippsas/vipps-developers/faqs/common-errors-faq.md

 You can use
 [Postman](../developer-resources/quick-start-guides.md)
-to manually do API calls, Use the "inspect" functionality to see the complete requests and responses.
+to manually do API calls, Use the "inspect" functionality to see the complete requests and responses, and to check that the API keys.

 You also need to make sure you have access to the right API.
 See: